The goal of the STD program is to reduce the spread of STDs in the community, particularly in the 15-24 year old population.

 Factors that complicate this situation are the existence of antibiotic-resistant STD strains, absence of symptoms for some of the stages of infection, lack of community awareness, reluctance to use condoms, expense of some tests and treatment and lack of timeliness of testing and reporting.
 Under-reporting of gonorrhea and chlamydia cases also makes tracking those diseases difficult.

 The Bureau of Health, upon receipt of a report of an STD case, investigates the report to verify diagnosis and treatment.
-In certain cases, the Community Health Nurse or Disease Prevention Outreach Specialist will interview the patient to identify and notify sexual contacts and to provide education to prevent further infection.
+In certain cases, the Community Health Nurse or Disease Intervention Specialist will interview the patient to identify and notify sexual contacts and to provide education to prevent further infection.

 Bureau of Health procedures follow the CDC and the PA Department of Health quality assurance guidelines for treatment and investigation of case reports.